allison-james/cryosparc_star_conversion/README.md

 # cryosparc_star_conversion
 converts cryosparc particles to .star files

-This should be run from your RELION data processing folder in the transfer node of the o2 cluster.
+This should be run from your RELION data processing folder in the o2 cluster.

 pyem must be installed and configured in order to use this.